-25 percent of office space in the Bay Area is in the East Bay highly concentrated in a few primary locations.
+25 percent of office space in the Bay Area is in the East Bay

+Office space in the East Bay is highly concentrated in a few primary locations.
 The largest concentration is in Downtown Oakland, with smaller office clusters located in Berkeley and Emeryville.
 These areas are very accessible to regional commuters via BART and Capitol Corridor.
-There are also significant suburban office concentrations in San Ramon-where Bishop Ranch is located-and Walnut Creek, Dublin, and Pleasanton.
+There are also significant suburban office concentrations in San Ramon--where Bishop Ranch is located-and Walnut Creek, Dublin, and Pleasanton.
 These locations benefit from strong freeway access, and some of these office areas are also accessible from BART.